In this video, Dr. Lance Labno discusses six ways to modify your exercise program.

 Some of the ways to modify your exercise program are:

-1) Use a mirror to watch yourself perform the exercise.
-Most times what we are not doing something a little funky and off.
+1) Use a mirror to watch yourself perform the exercise—most times, we are not doing something a little funky and off.
 Using a mirror keeps us honest with the task.

-2) Auditory – talk yourself through the exercise to make sure you don’t miss important steps.
+2) Auditory – talk yourself through the exercise to make sure you don’t miss necessary steps.

-3) Tactile support/stimulation – Touching a muscle that you want to focus on can increase your awareness of the muscle and improve activation and motor control.
+3) Tactile support/stimulation – Touching a muscle you want to focus on can increase your muscle awareness and improve activation and motor control.

 4) Increasing your base of support – Increasing your base of support reduces the body’s need to activate muscles for balance.
 In turn, you can focus on the muscles you want to specifically isolate.

-5) Use of proprioceptive input (Important for people with motoric challanges/lacking proprioceptive input/proprioceptively dense/aka… motor morons)- Resistance bands are not always used for strength.
-In this example, use of a resistance band to provides mild resistance to wake up those lazy muscles.
+5) Use of proprioceptive input (Important for people with motoric challenges/lacking proprioceptive input/proprioceptively dense/aka… motor morons)- Resistance bands are not always used for strength.
+In this example, the use of a resistance band provides mild resistance to wake up those lazy muscles.

 6)Unload the exercise (aka.
 Use less weight) – Not all exercises are meant for strengthening.
 Sometimes your ego can get in the way and refuse to use anything less than a #20 dumbbell.
 If positioned correctly, using smaller weighted dumbbells can target small unused muscles.
-When modifying your exercise program to target these muscles you can see big changes in the weeks ahead when you go back to those #20 dumbbells.
+When modifying your exercise program to target these muscles, you can see significant changes in the weeks ahead of when you go back to those #20 dumbbells.

 7) Bonus Tip: Combine the above six techniques to improve muscle activation.